 This recipe makes two servings.
 I don't recommend cutting the ingredients in half, because they would be hard to whip together in such small portions.
 If you have any leftovers, you can store them in an airtight container in your refrigerator.
 The cream should last a day or two before it starts separating.

 Whipped coffee is delicious all on its own, so skip the milk if you wish.
-You can eat it with a spoon (similar to a coffee mousse), use it as a dessert topping or sweet dip, or enjoy it anywhere you might eat whipped cream.
+You can eat it with a spoon (similar to a coffee mousse), serve it as a dessert topping (try it on cake or brownies), use it as a sweet dip, or enjoy it anywhere else you might eat whipped cream.

 - 2 tablespoons instant coffee